ThibauldMichel/BLAST_metabarcoding/README.md

 # BLAST_metabarcoding

 ## Description
+Three different tools accessible for BLASTing ASV from the DADA2 fasta output.
+1. remote BLAST
+2. local BLAST with NCBI database
+3. local BLAST with custom-made database

 The BLAST_metabarcoding pipeline has been developped to blast a list of ASVs barcodes to the NCBI nucleotides database and return the best matches and taxonomic and species identification.

 ## Directories